prashant-demo110/release_management_poc/README.md

 # release_management_poc
-This is a POC for Map Jira issues to releases management from Github
+This is a POC for Map Jira issues to releases management from Github. abcd